ClinicalMetric Research Team · Last Reviewed: May 2026 · Sources: ClinicalTrials.gov · FDA · NIH

 Remote Monitoring Decentralized Protocols Validation of home-based tools Moderate

-• End-to-End Encryption: All patient data transmitted from a home device to a clinical database must meet current federal encryption standards.
+• End-to-End Encryption: All patient data transmitted from a home device to a clinical database must meet current NIST-aligned encryption standards.
+HTTP transmission of clinical data is non-compliant regardless of existing legacy infrastructure.

-• Device Validation: Wearable sensors tracking primary endpoints must be FDA-cleared and demonstrate non-inferiority to in-clinic measurement methods.
+• Device and Algorithm Validation: Wearable sensors tracking primary endpoints must demonstrate non-inferiority to in-clinic measurement methods in a dedicated validation study before IND submission.
+"Medical grade" labeling is not sufficient without validation data.

-• Vulnerability Disclosure Plan: Sponsors must maintain a documented plan for identifying, disclosing, and patching software vulnerabilities throughout the trial lifecycle.
+• Vulnerability Disclosure Plan: Sponsors must maintain a documented process for identifying, disclosing, and patching software vulnerabilities throughout the trial lifecycle.
+This is an active obligation — not a statement of intent.

-The practical implication for site selection: sponsors are increasingly prioritizing CROs and sites with documented digital infrastructure over those with only traditional paper-based compliance records.
+The practical implication for site selection in 2026: sponsors are explicitly prioritizing CROs and sites with documented digital infrastructure and diverse patient access over those with only traditional paper-based compliance records.
+For sites, this represents a direct commercial incentive to invest in the capabilities that these requirements demand.
+The regulatory requirements and the commercial incentives are aligned — which is a more effective combination than either alone.

 Related Articles